PramitSaha/PramitSaha.github.io/about.md

     <img src="/images/mixednet.jpg" alt="" style="width: 600px; height: 350px;" />
 </div>

 Next, I moved on towards understanding speech from tongue and vocal tract movements in medical videos including Ultrasound and MRI and published two papers (in INTERSPEECH and MICCAI).
 My research on the development of Ultrasound-based silent speech interfaces to generate synthetic speech for individuals who had their larynx removed, was highly appreciated.
 Consequently, I was awarded the prestigious Young Scientist Award by MICCAI Society in 2020.
-I also explored different ways of controlling a Vocal Tract Model by developing various interesting physical and virtual interfaces.

 <div style="display: flex; justify-content: center;">
     <img src="/images/network.PNG" alt="" style="width: 600px; height: 350px;" />